Blog

 Delaying the process will only increase stress or force you to spend hard-earned money on a catch-up bookkeeping service.

 You'll want to follow a series of basic steps to keep the month-end close process as simple as possible.
-Here's the process and how much time to allot for its completion.
+Here are the six steps that should be included in the process.

 1. Gather your financial documents